ai-free:~$ sudo tcpdump -i any -w google_tracking.pcap 'host google.com'

 Take Action Now#

-My 30-day experiment proved that Google’s surveillance is:
+Google’s surveillance is:

 Your Next Steps#